WHO KILLED MY FATHER by Edouard Louis

 Based on the book by Édouard Louis, translated by Lorin Stein.

-Growing up gay in a small town in France, Édouard endured the violence and homophobia of his alcoholic, right-wing father, a factory worker.
+Growing up in a small rural French town, Édouard endured the violence and homophobia of his alcoholic, right-wing father, a factory worker.
 In 2000, his father suffered an accident in the workplace which left him bedbound and on morphine for the pain.

 Now, Édouard confronts his father, who, barely fifty years old, can hardly walk or breathe.
 Uncovering a startling connection between political decisions and his father’s broken body, Édouard’s anger transforms to compassion.
 His father’s capacity for violence appears to be the product of years of social brutality.